Updated: December 2015

 Eric Bogosian: Benefit Concert for Franklin Furnace

 Electric-blue, orange, black-and-white photograph of Eric Bogosian by Chris Callis.
 Intimidating expression to glare over your living room.
 Designed by J. Bonney.
 31x21".
-High-quality archival stock, $25.
-Standard paper, $15.
+High-quality archival stock or Standard paper.

 Fluxus: A Conceptual Country